 Path to improved health

-- ACE inhibitors (angiotensin-converting enzyme inhibitors) – keep your body from making hormone angiotensin II.
-The hormone causes blood vessels to narrow.
-This relaxes your blood vessels and opens them up.
+- ACE inhibitors (angiotensin-converting enzyme inhibitors) keep your body from making the hormone angiotensin II.
+This hormone causes blood vessels to narrow.
+This type of medicine relaxes your blood vessels and opens them up.

-- Angiotensin II receptor blockers (ARBs) – blocks the effects of hormone angiotensin II.
-The hormone causes blood vessels to narrow.
-This allows your blood vessels to stay open.
+- Angiotensin II receptor blockers (ARBs) block the effects of the hormone angiotensin II.
+This hormone causes blood vessels to narrow.
+This type of medicine allows your blood vessels to stay open.

-- Diuretics (water pills) – help your body get rid of extra sodium (salt) and water.
+- Diuretics (water pills) help your body get rid of extra sodium (salt) and water.
 This reduces the amount of fluid flowing through your blood vessels and lowers your blood pressure.
 These will make you urinate more.